TIBCOSoftware/tci-flogo/samples/app-dev/grpc-client-server/readme.md

-# gRPC Client Server Sample - Enable creating a gRPC server(tirgger) and client(activity)
+# gRPC Client Server Sample - Enable creating a gRPC server(trigger) and client(activity)

 # Description

-This is gRPC client and server sample. gRPC is a popular framework that enables procedure calls to request a service from a remote server the same way you would request a local system via direct actions to the server.
-Flogo Enterprise enables to create the gRPC server with the help of gRPC trigger and invoking the same service via gRPC activity which acts as a gRPC client.
+This is gRPC client and server sample. gRPC enables procedure calls to request a service from a remote server via protobuffers.Flogo Enterprise enables to create the gRPC client server with the help of proto files. gRPC trigger in Flogo acts as gRPC server and gRPC activity acts as a gRPC client.
 Note- Flogo Enterpise supports both gRPC trigger and activity while Flogo on TCI supports only gRPC activity.
+If you want to read more about gRPC, please refer [here](https://grpc.io/docs/what-is-grpc/introduction/)

 ## Import the sample
 1. Download the sample json file i.e., *grpcPetStoreClientServer*.